| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest

 here for our addendum on the web that gives you the complete list by state

+of which lawmakers signed onto the letter.
 The letter, signed by all five members of the Oklahoma Congressional delegation as well 142 other members of the US Congress, calls on the USDA to consider starting over om the so called "GIPSA Rule."
 The Congressmen write "Withdrawing the June 22, 2010 proposed rule and re-proposing a revised rule once the Department completes its economic analysis would allow the stakebolders the opportunity they deserve to comment on what we hope will be substantial changes to the proposal more consistent with the intent of Congress outlined in the 2008 farm bill."
 Both the National Pork Producers Council and the National Cattlemen's Beef Association were quick to issue media statements praising the demands of these 147 lawmakers- saying its time that USDA pay attention to the concerns of so many in the US livestock business. | |

-Senator Coburn Bails on the Gang of Six as Deficit Reduction Talks Flounder ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The so-called
+| Senator Coburn Bails on the Gang of Six as Deficit Reduction Talks Flounder ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The so-called

 Gang of Six met as the Gang of Five after Oklahoma Senator Tom Coburn